ccjmne/blog/content/ramblings/the-advent-of-ai.md

 <div class="hi">

-In short, I am, intrinsically, somebody that does stuff.
+In short, I am, intrinsically, **somebody that does stuff**.
 Not because I can't delegate, not because I need the stuff done (though sometimes I do), but because I was plagued and blessed with a profound obsession for refining my craft.
 And I was afforded the luxury of being born just in time for not only software being a major, obvious, lucrative industry, but also the notion that care, skill and experience can make a tremendous difference in the quality of the resulting product.

 I come from a time when every kid at school heard that we wouldn't always have a calculator in our pocket; when, if we played video games, it'd be the few that